8 Ways to Enjoy the Best of Eastern Europe in Budapest

 If you enjoy getting in touch with a country’s past while traveling, then you’ll certainly not be bored in Budapest.
 Hungary has a long and varied history and its capital has excellent museums where you can immerse yourself in it.
 The two most comprehensive history museums in Budapest are the Budapest History Museum and the Hungarian National museum.
 Both have collections spanning approximately 2000 years of Hungarian history.
 Having said that, if you’re short on time and money, the Budapest National Museum is the best choice.

 “…continue on to the House of Terror and the Holocaust Memorial Centre for a chilling journey into the atrocities committed during World War II and the subsequent Soviet occupation.”

-For those more interested in the events of the last century or so, start by visiting the House of Hungarian Photographers for a glimpse of Budapest life captured in timeless black and white (there is also a very-well presented photographic exhibition at the Hungarian National Museum), then continue on to the House of Terror and the Holocaust Memorial Centre for a chilling trip into the atrocities committed during World War II and the subsequent Soviet occupation.
+For those more interested in the events of the last century or so, start by visiting the House of Hungarian Photographers for a glimpse of life in Budapest captured in timeless black and white images, then continue on to the House of Terror and the Holocaust Memorial Centre for a chilling journey into the atrocities committed during World War II and the subsequent Soviet occupation.

 Art and architecture